alessandro-gangi/NER-with-HuggingFace-models/README.md

 and conll are supported
 * '-tok *name*' - Name of a specific tokenizer (check HuggingFace list).
 If not provided, an automatic tokenizer will be used
 * '-config *name*' - Name of a specific model configuration (check HuggingFace list).
 If not provided, an automatic configuration will be used
+* '-noentprep' - If set, no entities aggregation/deletion will be performed
 * '-notrain' - If set, training will be skipped
 * '-noeval' - If set, evaluation phase will be skipped
-* '-noplot' - If set, no charts will be plotted
+* '-plot' - If set, charts will be plotted

 Other specific arguments:
 * '-maxseqlen *value*' - int - Value used by tokenizer to apply padding or truncation to sequences.
 If not provided an automatic